 Stay in the heart of Ithaca at the Dewitt Park Inn.
-Our newly restored 1820s Federal style home is quiet and comfortable with understated beauty.
-We are eco-friendly with organic linens and provide a delicious organic breakfast every morning.
+Our newly-restored 1820s Federal style home is quiet and comfortable with understated beauty.
+We are eco-friendly with organic linens and provide a delicious hot breakfast organic breakfast every morning, complete with homemade granola, muffins, yogurt, and fruit.

 Enjoy Your Stay in Casual Elegance

 Every effort has been focused on retaining the historic feeling of the house while integrating playful, artistic details throughout.
-Each bedroom has it’s own private bathroom and you're welcomed to enjoy our lovely living room and gardens any time.
+Each bedroom has it’s own private bathroom and you're welcomed to enjoy our lovely living room and gardens as well.
 There is a house computer available for your use and free Wifi for all.

 Come to experience the history and beauty of our home where we will strive to make your visit to Ithaca interesting and fun.
 Enjoy an in-house massage for some relaxation ($75/hour) and/or a free workout pass to Island Health & Fitness during your stay.
-Try a tour of the wineries or use our bikes to explore the area.
-Spring is coming soon and it's going to be beautiful!
+Try a tour of the wineries, go to a play, see some music, go out to one of our fabulous restaurants and then, of course, there is shopping on The Commons.

-Spring Breakfast Special: Non-overnight guest can eat for FREE!
-March 15-May 15.
+Fall & Winter Breakfast Special: Non-overnight guest can eat for FREE!
+October 15 15-April 15.
 This means visiting parents can enjoy some extra time with their college student, if they can get them up.

 Ithaca: Heart of the Finger Lakes